Best Early Childhood Education Programs: List of Top Schools

 Undergraduate degrees for early childhood-6th grade are divided into a generalist option or a bilingual generalist option.
 The College of Education's Department of Curriculum and Instruction offers an interdisciplinary program that leads to a Master of Arts, Master of Education or Doctor of Philosophy in Early Childhood Education.
 The program, which focuses on child development and research methodology, as well as early childhood education issues, is considered preparation for careers in public elementary schools, childcare centers and preschools.
 Available to doctoral students are specialized courses, such as inquiry in play, thinking as social construction and childhood education theory.

-Good Schools with Early Childhood Education Programs
+Top Early Childhood Education Programs

 |Arizona State University||Bachelor of Arts in Education (BAE) prepares graduates for both early childhood and early childhood special ed certifications||Tempe, AZ|